...so you want a beautiful home

 Life changes, so should your home decor

-We’re too busy trying figure out how to make time to replace the refrigerator that died unexpectedly!
+Often we don’t even notice when our homes become tired looking.
+It’s doesn’t happen suddenly like when the refrigerator died.
 When an appliance dies, it needs our immediate attention.
 We replace it.
 It’s a no-brainer.

-It’s too bad that doesn’t happen with art.
+It’s not the same with art.
 Art doesn’t suddenly die.
-It continues to serve the purpose of filling that empty space on the wall, and it slowly goes out of style without us even realizing it’s happening.
+As long as it doesn’t fall off the wall, it continues to fill what would otherwise be an empty space, and it slowly goes out of style without us even realizing it’s happening.

-So we continue on with our busy lives, and then something happens to that makes us look around and realize our home decor doesn’t make us happy.
-It feels tired.
+We just continue on with our busy lives, until something happens that makes us look around and realize our home looks tired, and it doesn’t make us happy.

 That’s where I was a few years ago.

 Now you’d think, being an artist and an interior designer, my home would be beautifully decorated and that I’d never get tired of it.
-But taste changes like everyone else’s.
+Well, let me tell you… That ain’t true.
+My tastes change like everyone else’s.

 That was certainly the case as I looked around our living room and realized we had a lot of stuff that no longer brought me joy and that definitely didn’t fit who my husband and I are as a couple and a family.